Professional Pilot Frequently Asked Questions

 There are options:

 1. Start classes summer semester.
-AV 2330 Private Pilot Ground School and AV 2350 Private Pilot Certification are available in Logan and Price during the summer.
+AV 2330 Private Pilot Ground School and AV 2350 Private Pilot Certification are available at Logan, Price, and Brigham City during summer semester.
 Summer is a great time to fly!

-2. Attend in Price!
-There are SO many perks to attending USU Eastern: half of Logan’s tuition, smaller classes, fewer flight students (better access to planes, instructors, check rides, etc.), and amazing flying weather.
+2. Check another campus.
+With flight training available in Logan, Price, and Brigham City, you might find an open seat at another campus.
+There are many perks to attending at the USU Eastern Price campus: half of Logan’s tuition, smaller classes, fewer flight students (better access to planes, instructors, check rides, etc.), and amazing flying weather.

 We are happy to work with students who come to USU having already earned a private pilot certificate.
 Private pilot is the only certificate/rating we will give credit for at USU.
 Students who hold a private pilot certificate must send a copy of their certificate (temporary is fine) and current medical certificate to their academic advisor.
 The advisor will authorize the student to register for the second-semester flight courses: AV 2401 Cross Country Ground School and AV 2451 Challenge Cross Country.
 The “challenge flight” is the first few flights of AV 2451.
 It is USU’s opportunity to verify a pilot’s knowledge and safety.
 Once that is complete, students will pay a fee to have AV 2330/2350 (7 credits) posted to their USU transcript.